 - Which mediums do use?

 I occasionally use artists' quality coloured pencils (mainly Faber Castell Polychromos) which suit certain animals and finished with a fixative spray.
+My pastel pencils are mainly Derwent and I find I get the best results when used on Pastelmat paper.
 With regard to paint this is usually artists' quality acrylic paint (Daler Rowney Cryla) as this is very versitile, it can be used on a variety of surfaces and can be used in different styles to acheive very different results, yet it still enables me to add detail.
 When used on canvas the work is finished with a matte acrylic varnish, so that it may be cleaned by gently wiping with a damp cloth.